High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

 \textbf{First-Principles Calculations}.
-We now employ first-principles calculations to help identify the structural and optical origins of the SQEs.
+We now employ first-principles calculations to help identify the most plausible structural and optical origins of the SQEs within the oxygen-related defect landscape suggested by the experiments.
+We focus our screening on oxygen-related defects and complexes because the NIR SQE population appears only when the O$_2$-plasma step is included, while EDS elemental mapping independently confirms oxygen incorporation after processing (see Supplementary Note 3).
+At the same time, we frame this assignment cautiously as these observations do not by themselves uniquely exclude all alternative plasma-enabled pathways, but they do strongly motivate an initial theoretical search within oxygen-containing defect families.
+This focus is further supported by prior literature on several alternative defect candidates, since a number of their reported or predicted ZPL energies do not align with the dominant NIR populations observed here, and in some cases their optical lifetimes are also inconsistent with experiment \cite{abdi2018color, li2020giant, sajid2020theoretical, xu2018single, dhu2024electrical, mendelson2021identifying, sajid2020vncb, li2022carbon}.
 We screen oxygen-related defects and complexes for ZPL energies and vibronic coupling.
 Select configurations were already studied in \cite{weston2018native,li2022identification}.
 The simplest candidate is substitutional oxygen on the nitrogen site (O$_\mathrm{N}$).
-We can exclude oxygen on the boron site (O$_\mathrm{B}$) because its formation energy is extremely large~\cite{weston2018native}, and therefore unlikely to exist as isolated defects.
+We can exclude oxygen on the boron site (O$_\mathrm{B}$) because its formation energy is extremely large~\cite{weston2018native} and therefore is unlikely to exist as an isolated defect.
 O$_\mathrm{N}$ can form complexes with an oxygen interstitial (O$_\mathrm{N}$O$_{i}$, split interstitial), with a vacancy (O$_\mathrm{N}$V$_\mathrm{N}$, O$_\mathrm{N}$V$_\mathrm{B}$), or with carbon (O$_\mathrm{N}$C$_\mathrm{N}$ and O$_\mathrm{N}$C$_\mathrm{B}$), which commonly occurs as an unintentional impurity and has been linked to luminescence in hBN~\cite{mackoit2019carbon}.
 Since the sample consists of flakes that have edges or corners, we also investigate O$_\mathrm{N}$ in the vicinity of dangling bonds~\cite{turiansky2019dangling}, either in the same plane or in a neighboring plane.
 In addition, hydrogen is also a ubiquitous impurity in hBN~\cite{weston2018native} and can adsorb at structural imperfections such as cracks, terraces, and folds induced by mechanical exfoliation~\cite{turiansky2019dangling} or during the RTA process.
 Therefore, we also consider oxygen–hydrogen complexes, including O$_\mathrm{N}$H and O$_\mathrm{N}$V$_\mathrm{N}$H. In total, we investigated ten defect configurations, each in all possible charge states.
-Results are presented in Supplementary Note 7.
+Results are presented in Supplementary Note 10.
 Among them, complexes involving O\textsubscript{N}, nitrogen vacancies, and hydrogen emerge as the most likely candidates for the observed SQEs.
 In fact, the two sets of measured ZPLs can be correlated with two related defects: the O$_\mathrm{N}$V$_\mathrm{N}$ and O$_\mathrm{N}$V$_\mathrm{N}$H centers.